hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 * When there are N classes to predict, the dimensions of all the hidden layers better > N, otherwise the information loss will lead to overfitting

 ### Activation Functions
+An activation function is a function that is added into an artificial neural network in order to help the network learn complex patterns in the data.

 #### `relu` (rectified linear unit)
 * It will zero out negative values.